 And personality, as this design shows, is always paramount.

+Feeling inspired to spruce up your space?
+Sign up with Homepolish today.
 Click through the gallery below for additional photos and sourcing information.